socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/staging-definitions.md

 ### 3. Pipeline Critical Elements vs. Required Fields
 The Pipeline Critical Elements are necessary in order for data to be accepted by the pipeline.
 Please see the Pipeline Critical Elements section below for more information.

-Required Fields are elements that are necessary from a business perspective, but are not technically mandatory for data to be received.
+Required Fields are elements that are necessary from a business perspective, but are not mandatory for data to be transmitted successfully.
+Please be aware, all JSON fields associated with a given dataset must be identified in the submission to pass validation, even if the value of the field is left blank.
 You can see which fields are Required in the Data Elements spreadsheets: [Data Elements](https://tylertech.sharepoint.com/sites/Client/DI/AOIC/Program%201%20%203%20Prepare%20Solution/Forms/AllItems.aspx?FolderCTID=0x012000E4E5E251D4298743B4D89B00DBBF4D85&View=%7B0F3FBEB1%2DB9A9%2D4E2E%2D957E%2D9E4144F8F6F9%7D&id=%2Fsites%2FClient%2FDI%2FAOIC%2FProgram%201%20%203%20Prepare%20Solution%2FVendor%20docs%2FData%20Elements&viewid=0f3fbeb1%2Db9a9%2D4e2e%2D957e%2D9e4144f8f6f9)

 ### 4. Data Elements that Can Have Multiple Values
 The following list is an example of data elements that can have multiple values: